craftfortress/EarthBit.net-GoogleArtEntry-2014/project_posts/2014-03-28-The_Message.md

-After decided I needed a moon, ( creating an eclipse - as otherwise the light cast on the planet would be factually innacurate as the cities are portrayed during the dark hours), I moved back onto the presentation of the data.
+I decided I needed a moon.
+I created an eclipse - as otherwise the light cast on the planet would be factually innacurate as the cities are portrayed during the dark hours.
+I then moved back onto the presentation of the data.
-I was aware that it was important to convey the information flowing through the Bitcoin Blockchain in a simple manner, for the art must communicate with all walks of life.
+I was aware that it was important to convey the information flowing through the Bitcoin Blockchain clearly.
 I opted to keep text and figures off the page.
 Instead, in the same manner that the location, and time of a transaction is expressed as a node placed on the planet, I incorporated the amount of Bitcoins being processed.
 I did this in 3 ways.